3 genera

 Common name

-Distribution: Known only from a restoration site in King County; California east along Mexican border to central and eastern U.S.
+Distribution: Occurring west of the Cascades crest in Washington, where known only in King County for a restoration site; California east along Mexican border to central and eastern U.S.

 Habitat: Restored wetland.